Paperfeed/Xiaomi_gamepad/README.md

 Xiaomi Gamepad - x360 Input
 ====

-This project is a slightly modified version of the one created by irungentoo.
+This project is a modified version of the one created by irungentoo.

-The mi project contains the source of a remapper that uses SCP Bus to make Windows see it as an Xbox controller.
-The rumble also works perfectly.
+It now includes a windows service so that you do not have to run the application before you can use your gamepad.

 The Xiaomi is an excellent controller but it lacks documentation.

+The Mi project contains the source of a remapper that uses SCP Bus to make Windows see it as an Xbox controller.
+Rumble works perfectly.

 The accelerometer_print folder contains a linux program that enables the accelerometer and prints the values.

+## Installation
+Just run Mipadservice.exe and click yes to install :-)

 ## Hardware